Mission and Purpose

 Lost & Replacement Cards

+For security purposes, staff will not be able to give out library card numbers.
+If patron has lost their card they may replace it.
 Replacement plastic library cards are available for a fee of $1.00 payable at the time of the request.
 Identity verification is needed to receive the replacement card.
+Library customers may use photo ID to check out materials, and may obtain a guest pass to use the computer if they do not have their library card.
 Library customers are responsible for notifying the library of a lost or stolen card so that a block may be put on the account so that no additional items may be checked out.
 Library customers are responsible for materials checked out on lost or stolen cards that have not been reported.

 Checking Out Materials